-Wherever possible, at the first stage of assessment, entries to the Civic Trust Awards (and Pro-Tem Awards if the structure is still in place) will be visited by a team consisting of an architect and (where available) a universal design assessor, a community representative, a Local Authority planner and a Student Representative.
+Wherever possible, at the first stage of assessment, entries to the Civic Trust Awards (and Pro-Tem Awards if the structure is still in place) will be visited by a team consisting of up to 4 people from various backgrounds, each responsible for submitting feedback for each project they have visited.
+Assessors come from many disciplines such as architecture, universal design/access, community groups, planners, engineers, journalism, marketing and students.
 This team reports its recommendations to the National Panel (a group of experts in their respective fields) that make the final decisions on the level of award to be given.

 For the Civic Trust AABC Conservation Award scheme, entries will be desk assessed by a group of specialist conservation representatives of the AABC.